 On June 24, 2009, I left my law practice to go back to school and start a new business.
-I had burned out over the course of about a year and was anxious to try something new.
-Given what I had just been through, I decided to study stress and burnout and develop strategies for busy professionals to build their resilience to stress.
-That desire led me to the University of Pennsylvania’s master of applied positive psychology program where I researched the science of resilience and studied under the leading experts in the field.
+I had burned out over the course of a year, and that experience sparked a desire to develop strategies for busy professionals to build their resilience to stress.
+That interest led me to the University of Pennsylvania’s master of applied positive psychology program where I researched the science of resilience and studied under the leading experts in the field.

 I received my post-graduate training working for the University of Pennsylvania teaching and training resilience skills to soldiers in the U.S. Army and their spouses as part of the Army’s Comprehensive Solider and Family Fitness program.
 Our training team trained more than 25,000 soldiers in five years.
 It was life changing to be part of such a meaningful program and to work with my real-life heroes.

 Entrepreneur, speaker, trainer, writer…